b-riemann/cobea/README.md

 # Contact

-If you have questions or need help for applying the code to your accelerator, feel free to contact me.
-I try to answer as soon as possible.
+If you have questions or need help for applying the code to your accelerator, feel free to contact me (see [setup.py](setup.py) for email address) - I will answer as soon as possible.

 # References